-F. Employees covered by this Agreement, who are required to work weekends as part of their regularly scheduled shift, will receive compensatory leave for the length of time that a Countywide "Signal 26" issued by the Police Chief, or designee, due to extreme weather conditions, non-business hours (for purposes of this section that meaning 8:30 am to 5:00 pm), is in effect on their shift(s) worked during the period from 6:00 a.m.
-Saturday through 6:00 a.m. on Monday.
+Employees covered by this Agreement, who are required to work "non-business hours" (where business hours are defined to be Monday through Friday 8:00 a.m. until 4:30 p.m.) as part of their regularly scheduled shift, will receive compensatory leave for the length of time that a Countywide "Signal 26" issued by the Police Chief, or designee, due to extreme weather conditions, is in effect during their shift.